-Property managers typically charge a percentage of gross booking revenue -- the total amount the guest pays before platform fees and taxes.
-The fee is deducted before the owner receives their share of the payout.
+Property managers charge a percentage of gross booking revenue — the total amount the guest pays before platform fees and taxes.
+That fee is deducted from the payout before the owner receives their share.

 | Item | Amount |